 Share this post:

-After a few years of decrease in the number of incoming visitors, Athens has regained its position in the map of top Greek destinations over the last two or three years.
-The good news is that, apart from a shortstop before their island hopping trips in summer for most visitors, Athens is now becoming a popular winter break for many Europeans.
-The launch of low-cost direct flights to Athens from European airports has surely helped towards this direction.
+After a few years of a decrease in the number of incoming visitors, Athens has regained its position in the map of top Greek destinations over the last two or three years.
+The good news is that, apart from a shortstop before their island-hopping trips in summer for most visitors, Athens is now becoming a popular winter break for many Europeans.
+The launch of low-cost direct flights to Athens from European airports has surely helped in this direction.

 Statistics have shown that the average period of stay in Athens is 2 nights.
 So, what can you do and see in Athens is a period of 2 or 3 nights?
 Which is the best way to spend a long weekend in Athens?